 The selling stockholders hold 4,048,868 shares of our common stock.
-Upon the effectiveness of this registration statement of which this prospectus is a part, the selling stockholders may freely sell all of their shares in the public market and otherwise.
-As of October 8, 2007, 14,091,059 shares of our common stock were outstanding.
-As of October 8, 2007, 569,141 additional shares of our common stock were subject to outstanding stock options.
-All of the shares issued and sold in our initial public offering consummated on May 18, 2005, our secondary offering consummated on January 31, 2006 and our secondary offering consummated on June 18, 2007 are freely tradable under the securities laws, except for any shares acquired by our "affiliates," as that term is defined in Rule 144 promulgated under the Securities Act, which generally includes officers, directors and holders of 10% or more of our common stock.
+Upon the effectiveness of the registration statement of which this prospectus is a part, the selling stockholders may freely sell all of their shares in the public market and otherwise.
+As of September 12, 2007, 14,079,109 shares of our common stock were outstanding.
+As of September 12, 2007, 581,691 additional shares of our common stock were subject to outstanding stock options.
+All of the shares issued and sold in our initial public offering consummated on May 18, 2005, our secondary offering consummated on January 31, 2006 and our secondary offering consummated on June 18, 2007 are freely tradable under the securities laws, except for any shares acquired by our "affiliates," as that term is defined in Rule 144 promulgated under the Securities Act of 1933, as amended, or the Securities Act, which generally includes officers, directors and holders of 10% or more of our common stock.
 After the sale of all of the shares offered in this prospectus, less than 1% of the shares of our common stock held by existing stockholders will be restricted or control shares.
 Such shares may be sold in the public market only if they are registered or if they qualify for an exemption from registration under Rule 144 promulgated under the Securities Act or otherwise.
-Future sales of a substantial number of
+Future sales of a substantial number of shares of our common stock could cause our common stock price to decline significantly and/or impair our ability to raise capital through the sale of additional stock.